msmithnexus/bazzite-niri-dms/README.md

 Feel free to suggest additional software - or just fork this repo and do whatever you like.

-To switch, run the following from a terminal in any Universal Blue or Fedora Atomic based install:
+To switch, run one of the following commands from a terminal in any Universal Blue or Fedora Atomic based install:

 ```
 sudo bootc switch ghcr.io/irunatbullets/spacium

 sudo bootc switch ghcr.io/irunatbullets/spacium-nvidia
 ```